skynette/crypto-lottery/README.md

-- Users can purchase tickets by sending the required Matic.
+- Users can purchase tickets by sending the required ETH.

 - The operator can draw the winner randomly after the purchase period expires.